Looking for the Best Banff Accommodation?

 If you’re planning a trip to the Canadian Rockies you’re going to need to eventually sort out a place to stay.
-For a small mountain in Alberta, there are a plethora of Banff accommodation options.
+There are many Banff accommodation options for a small mountain town in Alberta.
 There is a hotel, lodge, cabin, hostel, or campsite that likely suits any traveler’s needs.

 Banff sure has quite a few amazing places to stay.
 However it’s not just Banff, but all the other mountain towns in Alberta too.
-From Jasper to Canmore we’ll help you sort through the best hotels, cabins, and guesthouses in the Rockies.
-You can use this page as a guide to help you with the booking process in order to secure a great stay.
+From Jasper to Canmore, we’ll help you sort through the best hotels, cabins, and guesthouses in the Rockies.
+You can use this page as a guide to help you with the booking process in order to secure a great Banff accommodation option.

 Banff Accommodation and Lodging Options

-There are a few different Banff accommodation options you’ll be able to choose from on your trip to the Canadian Rockies.
-Below we break down the different options you can choose from for your trip.
+There are a few different Banff accommodation options you can choose from on your trip to the Canadian Rockies.
+Below, we break down the different options you can choose from for your trip.

-The first you’ll be familiar with is obviously hotels.
-Most hotels are located in the town centers themselves as there are strict operating laws in Canadian National Parks.
+The first you’ll be familiar with is obviously Banff hotels.
+Most Banff hotels are located in the town center, as there are strict operating laws in Canadian National Parks.

 You would think in an awesome mountain town like Banff there would be a ton of cozy unique cabins to huddle by the fire in.
 Unfortunately, there aren’t a plethora of log cabin rentals to choose from for your Banff accommodation, but there are a few you can score if you book early enough!